-The Queen's Speech on 21st June included proposed new legislation in the form of a Civil Liability Bill.
+The Queen's Speech on 21st June included proposed new legislation in the form of a Civil Lliability Bill.
 The bill will be drafted to address a number of proposed reforms to the legal system of England and Wales, and will include efforts to address the perceived "compensation culture" surrounding motor insurance claims.

-Similar to the proposed "whiplash elements" of the (now abandoned) Prison and Courts Bill, the Civil Liability Bill will ban offers to settle claims without the support of medical evidence.
+Similar to the proposed "whiplash elements" of the (now abandoned) Prison and Courts Bill, the Civil Lliability Bill will ban offers to settle claims without the support of medical evidence.
 It is intended that this measure will ensure that compensation more accurately reflects the extent of the claimant's injury.
 Despite this measure, the Bill will also introduce a new fixed tariff of compensation for whiplash injuries that last up to 2 years.

 The proposal states that the Bill will crack down on "fraudulent" whiplash claims, following years of lobbying of successive Conservative governments by insurance companies to reduce soft tissue injury payouts.
 Lawyers, rights groups and charities have repeatedly argued that Government's plans are based on bad and non-existent data.
 Recent research has suggested that cases of actual fraud are very few in number, and that the "compensation culture" is "a myth".